-Boris Johnson to resign as Conservative leader
+Boris Johnson to stand down as Tory leader after wave of resignations

 In the meantime, Mr Johnson will continue as prime minister.

-He had vowed to "keep going" following a wave of resignations from the government over his leadership.
+He had vowed to "keep going" following a wave of resignations from the government over his leadership but has now decided to step down.

 But was urged to stand down by senior members of his cabinet, including newly-appointed chancellor Nadhim Zahawi.